Manage OpenRAG containers and services

 Most OpenRAG services run in containers.
 However, some services, like Docling, run directly on the local machine.

-If you installed OpenRAG with the automated installer script, uv, or uvx, you can use the Terminal User Interface (TUI) to manage your OpenRAG configuration and services.
+If you installed OpenRAG with uv or uvx, then you can use an OpenRAG terminal session to manage your OpenRAG configuration and services.

 For self-managed deployments, run Docker or Podman commands to manage your OpenRAG services.